Master in Informatics and Computing Engineering

 The group must ensure that the repository remains private, visible only by the team members and the teacher.

-The User Interface Prototype (PIU) is composed by a subset of the user interfaces the group have to develop for the project.
+The User Interface Prototype (PIU) is composed by a subset of the user interfaces the group has to develop for the project.
 The pages are static HTML pages which use the Bootstrap framework.

 The PIU uses the NGINX HTTP server.